Latent Diffusion Series: Latent Diffusion Model

 The links will become active as soon as they the posts are completed.
 Even though this blog post is part of a series, I will try my best to write it in such a way that it's not required to have read the previous blog posts.

 In this post I will discuss Diffusion Models and more specifically, Latent Diffusion Models, which are trained to denoise latent representations.
-This enables us to generate anything we have a large dataset of by sampling noise from a normal distributions and denoising it using a diffusion model trained for this task.
+This enables us to generate anything we have a large dataset of by sampling noise from a normal distribution and denoising it using a diffusion model trained for this task.
 Here we will build a latent diffusion model using components from the previous two posts and train it on the MNIST dataset, and compare the results we got when we generated digits using a VAE.
 If you'd like a bit more about the MNIST dataset or VAEs, please look at the previous blog posts linked above.
 I have created a Python notebook on Colab, which you can use to follow along and experiment with this post's code.

 Diffusion Model